NTripleA/loggerbot/README.md

 - Monitors when users leave voice channels
 - Monitors when users switch between voice channels
 - Sends formatted messages to a designated logging channel
+- Defaults to using the #general channel
+- Custom log channel can be set with a command

 ## Setup Instructions